matt-handy/TheAllCommander/README.md

 reg_silent_exit <process name>
 	This command will use the Windows SilentProcessExit registry key to launch the daemon process when the target process is closed.
 This is a reasonably stealthy technique if the attacker uses it skillfully in terms of user awareness.
 Requires an elevated session.

+add_hidden_user <optional - username> <optional - password>
+	This command, with no arugments, will generate a random user string and password, with the final character being '$' and creates the account via the Win32 API and with the UF_WORKSTATION_TRUST_ACCOUNT flag.
+This makes the user account unseen by "net user", so it is more stealthy and the baseline user creation techniques.
+If invoked with one argument, it will use the argument as the password.
+The user can also specify a username without the trailing '$'.
+TheAllCommander will honer that username, however it will post a warning.

 ### Enumeration